RisabhKedai/ADSRevisionSheet/README.md

 1. Triggers not working

-   - Check if Apps Script has necessary permissions
+   - Check if Apps Script has the necessary permissions
    - Verify trigger configurations
    - Check execution logs in Apps Script

 2. Timer issues

    - Ensure proper column mapping
-   - Check if time format is correct
+   - Check if the time format is correct
    - Verify trigger permissions

 3. Tag filtering problems
-   - Check tag format in Topics sheet
+   - Check tag format in the Topics sheet
    - Verify tag column mappings
    - Clear filters and try again